cooperka/emoji-commit-messages/README.md

 If all else fails, you can search for an emoji at <http://emojipedia.org/>
 and simply copy/paste.

-## Examples
+## Real examples

-The following is a brief list of projects currently using this variant:
+The following is a brief list of open-source projects currently using these emoji:

 - https://github.com/cooperka/emoji-commit-messages (of course)